tiequan12345/tiequan-pnl-webapp/PRD.md

 	•	Displays a usable, correct dashboard and holdings view.
 	•	Allows manual transaction entry and CSV import.
 	•	Supports basic settings and backups.
+	•	Preserves the existing dashboard shell aesthetic as the primary UX, adding functionality behind it.

 Explicit Non‑Goals (MVP)
 	•	Multi‑user support or roles.